goschtl/zope/bluebream/website/docs/v1.0/tutorial4.rst

 ZCML, leaving the Python code untouched, which is another advantage of using BlueBream.

+.. _tut4-delcare-permissions:

 Delcarations of Permissions
 ---------------------------

 Permissions have to be explicitly defined.
 For our ticket collector it will suffice to define the following four basic permissions:

-*View* - Allow users to access the data for tickets and comments.
+**View** - Allow users to access the data for tickets and comments.
 Every regular ticket collector user is going to have this permission.

-*Add* - Allows someone to add a ticket or comment on tickets.
+**Add** - Allows someone to add a ticket or comment on tickets.
 Note that every regular user is allowed to do this, since adding tickets and commenting must be possible.

-*Edit* - Editing ticket details (after it is created) is only a permission given to the admin user (for moderation), since we would not want a regular user to be able to manipulate tickets after creation.
+**Edit** - Editing ticket details (after it is created) is only a permission given to the admin user (for moderation), since we would not want a regular user to be able to manipulate tickets after creation.

-*Delete* - The admin must be able to get rid of comments, of course.
+**Delete** - The admin must be able to get rid of comments, of course.
 Therefore the delete permission is assigned to her.
 Note that this permission does not allow the admin to delete ticket collector objects.